adventure-squad/Adventure-malawi/WhatShouldWeDoInMalawi.md

 - Safari
 	- WE MUST SEE THOMPSON'S GAZZELLE!!!
 AT ALL COSTS!!!
 	- ![[2009-thom-gazelle.jpg]]
+	- There's also this cool reserve near lilongwe that has canopy tours, and if you're lucky there's crocs

 Cultural:
 - Malawi is rich in rock art (Chingoni) most of which is in the center near mozambiques westen border UNESCO world heritage site and are an important part of rituals.